 The value proposition of a restaurant might be “delicious sandwiches at great prices.”
-In that one phrase, you can learn what the business offers – sandwiches – and understand that they have competitive prices.
+In one phrase, you can learn what the business offers – sandwiches – and understand they have competitive prices.

 Although the information behind your value proposition stays the same, the actual text can and should change depending on how you’re communicating with the customer.
 Your value proposition should appear on your landing pages, in your advertisements, in handwritten notes, and even as a header above your final call to action.
 Find catchy ways to reword your proposition to keep from sounding like a broken record across your marketing campaign.

 The next core principle of conversion optimization is accessibility.
 If a customer can’t understand what you’re saying, they won’t continue through the conversion funnel.

 Most users respond well to natural and colloquial content.
 Do your best to avoid industry terms and technical jargon unless you know it will appeal to your target audience.
 Stick to clear and concise descriptions that could be understood by any random visitor to your site.